subshell/helm-charts/charts/sophora-ugc/README.md

 # Sophora UGC

-This chart deploys Sophora UGC
+This chart deploys Sophora UGC.
+Optionally, the UGC Multimedia Service addon is also deployed.

 ## What you need (requirements)